Characters of the Star Fox series: Fox McCloud

 Fox is also a playable character in all five games in the Super Smash Bros. series.

 The character is voiced in English by Steve Malpass in Star Fox Adventures, Jim Walker in Star Fox: Assault, and Mike West in Starlink: Battle for Atlas and Super Smash Bros.
 Ultimate.
 In the Japanese versions, he is voiced by Shinobu Satouchi in Star Fox 64, Super Smash Bros., and Super Smash Bros.
-Melee, Kenji Nojima in Star Fox: Assault and Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS and Wii U and by Takashi Ohara from Star Fox 64 3D onwards.
+Melee, Kenji Nojima in Star Fox: Assault, Super Smash Bros.
+Brawl, and Super Smash Bros. for Nintendo 3DS and Wii U and by Takashi Ohara from Star Fox 64 3D onwards.